Sorry, You Just Lost a Potential Client

 I was browsing Reddit and I came across a very interesting story.
 It seems a guy had his web hosting account terminated for tweeting about a downtime issue!

 It sounds ridiculous because it’s common practice for users to use social media to communicate with their host during downtimes and such.
-This is the first time I’ve heard of a host do something as crazy as this, it makes me feel like the entire operation is run by kids (or maybe by a kid, as it’s highly likely that it’s a one man show) who get butthurt so easily.
+This is the first time I’ve heard of a host do something as crazy as this, it makes me feel like the entire operation is run by kids (or maybe by a kid, as it’s highly likely that it’s a one man show).

 Client posts a tweet asking about the downtime and why there weren’t any notices:

-Text in image not readable?
+Text in the image not readable?
 Read it below:

 This message is to serve as a notification that your account will be terminated from our network on or by February 2nd 2014.
 You will be given a full refund as well.
 If you have any questions or concerns, why not take them up with twitter as opposed to trying to contact the company directly.
 (I hope you detect the hint of sarcasm).